 |8||NZD/USD||NZ Dollar vs US Dollar|

 Source Good Money Guide Research

 As with all trading, you need a decent broker if you are going to stand half a chance at successful forex trading.
-You can compare the best forex brokers here or read expert and client reviews of these popular brokers for forex trading below;
+You can compare the best forex brokers here and read expert and client reviews of these popular brokers for forex trading.

 Currency pairs are classically defined as exchange rates that include the US Dollar as one of their components.
 However, since the launch of the Euro or European single currency, the definition has been extended to include FX rates that include the Euro (Other FX rates that don’t contain the Euro or the dollar are known as crosses).

 FX pairs are delineated by a combination of two, three-letter mnemonics or codes.

 For example, USDJPY 105.75 is the notation for the dollar-yen rate.